-Re Section 24 Use of recognised standards Use of recommended standards in the health, safety and working environment area

-In activities covered by these regulations and regulations stipulated in pursuance of them, usage or customs in the industry, requirements and specifications evident from other documents, such as industry standards, which are nationally and internationally recognised within a specific discipline, e.g. standards that have been prepared under the auspices of CEN, CENELEC, ISO and IEC, will be normative.
+Re Section 24 Use of recognised standards Use of recommended standards in the health, safety and working environment area standards, which are nationally and internationally recognised within a specific discipline, e.g. standards that have been prepared under the auspices of CEN, CENELEC, ISO and IEC, will be normative.
 The same applies to industry standards prepared under the auspices of NORSOK, API and others.